Litti8/fake-commerce-api/README.md

         ```

 6.  **Populate Database (Optional, inside Docker):**
-    * Populate the database with fake product data. **Images for products are fetched from Cloudinary.**
+    * Populate the database with fake product data.
+Images for products are fetched from Cloudinary.
         ```bash
         docker-compose exec web python manage.py populate_products --num_products 200 # Adjust number as needed
         ```

 7.  **Access the API:**
     * The Django application is served by **Gunicorn** inside the `web` container, and its static files are served by Django's development server (when `DEBUG=1`).
 It is accessible via `http://localhost:8000/` on your host machine (due to port mapping in `docker-compose.yml`).
-    * You can now access the API endpoints using your web browser (which will show the browsable API) or an API client like Postman:

 ---